Leofumagali/Leofumagali/README.md

 ### Hello, world!
 I'm Leo Fumagali 👋🏻
 ##

 <i>You can find me in any part of the world!
-I'm currently doing a bootcamp in Barcelona - Spain!</i>
+I'm currently looking for new opportunities in Rio de Janeiro!</i>

 <br>